Germany: What is the 'AfD firewall'? – DW – 01/30/2025

 CDU immigration resolution passes with AfD support

-Since November, Scholz has been leading a minority government with the Greens after the pro-business Free Democrats (FDP) withdrew from the coalition over a budget spat.
+Scholz has been leading a minority government with the Greens since November, after the neoliberal Free Democrats (FDP) withdrew from the coalition over a budget spat.

-The government collapse triggered Germany's snap elections, scheduled for February 23.
+The government collapse triggered Germany's snap election, scheduled for February 23.
 Merz's CDU and its Bavarian sister party, the CSU, have a strong lead in the polling at about 30%.

-The conservatives have made immigration reform a cornerstone of his campaign following two deadly knife attacks in Germany where the suspected assailants were rejected asylum seekers scheduled for deportation.
-To that end, on Wednesday, Merz put forward the asylum reform revolution.
-The AfD had made it known they would support the measure, and party leader Alice Weidel even wrote on social media site X ahead of the vote that her party had coordinated with the CDU about the non-binding motion.
+The conservatives have made immigration reform a cornerstone of their campaign, following two deadly knife attacks in Germany where the suspected assailants were rejected asylum-seekers scheduled for deportation.
+On Wednesday, Merz went ahead and put forward the asylum reform measures in a non-binding motion.
+The AfD had made it known they would support the measure, and party co-leader Alice Weidel even wrote on social media site X ahead of the vote that her party had coordinated with the CDU.

 Merz had sworn off AfD cooperation